scharss/bytecrafterassistant1/README.md

-# Libre AI - Local AI Chat with Docker
+# Bytecrafter Assistant - Local AI Chat with Docker

 A local AI chat web application that uses Ollama models, with PDF processing, image OCR, and multiple conversations, all available in a cross-platform Docker implementation.